 Environmental factors can also trigger skin issues related to combination skin, including acne breakouts to dryness.
-Lifestyle habits, seasonal changes to using irritating products that contain drying ingredients can trigger your combination skin to produce excess sebum, worsen breakouts within the T-zone, while drying out other parts of your face.
+Lifestyle habits, seasonal changes to using irritating products that contain drying ingredients can trigger your combination skin to produce excess sebum and oily skin, worsen breakouts within the T-zone, while drying out other parts of your face.

-The key to treating combination skin types all comes down to balance.
+The key to treating combination skin types all comes down to balance when developing a combination skin care routine.
 Not too little, not too much.
 Offer moisture to much-needed dry areas without increasing shine and oil to others.
 Some basic steps can be a simple case of the following tips:

 Combination Skin Types: The Features